renbou/jogmock/README.md

 After which a new run magically appears in your activites!
 ![Jogmock result on Strava](./example/jogmock-strava.png)

-## Disclaimer
-By using this tool you agree to follow all the steps listed below or confirm your actions with me if they differ from the steps.

 ## How to
 1. Move config-example.yml to config.yml and change the variables to match your device.
 The following mobile versions can be used (or can be found in Mobile App -> Settings -> About) for the `mobile_app_version` version.
 Pick a random one, please.
    - 248.8 (1223885)